HISTORY OF PASCO COUNTY

 JAMES WASHINGTON CLARK (1838-1913) was born in Colleton County, South Carolina, on Sept.
 29, 1838, according to his gravestone and according to The Genesis of New Port Richey.
 The 1900 census has September 1841.
 In 1872 he married Frances Louise Hope (1850-1915) of Brooksville.
 He settled at the mouth of the Pithlachascotee River in 1872, according to F. C. Mallett, or in 1874, according to Genesis.
 [A newspaper article in 1924 says he came here from South Carolina 52 years ago.]
 Their first home was built at the end of what is now Clark Street in Port Richey (Ash).
 He was the first postmaster of the Hopeville Post Office, which was established on Dec.
 4, 1878.
 The post office was closed on Nov.
 22, 1881.
 He maintained a meat market and residence in Brooksville and whenever a baby was due to be born, the Clarks returned to Brooksville for the birth.
 Clark donated land for a school built in the Pine Hill section in the late 1880s, according to Ash but in 1899 according to Obenreder.
 He was appointed a Pasco County commissioner by Gov. Francis P. Fleming in 1891 and took office on June 1, 1891, along with four other commissioners appointed by the governor.
 In 1889, when Victor Malcolm Clark was born, the parents remained in Port Richey.
 The children of James Washington Clark and Francis Louise Hope were:

 DAVID HOPE CLARK, SR. (1875-1962) was a son of James Washington Clark.
 He was a county commissioner from 1922 to 1932 and served several terms on the Port Richey city council.
 He was born in Brooksville.
 According to his obituary, he came to Port Richey with his parents in 1881 and for many years was prominent in the growth of the area as a cattleman, citrus grower, and later as a builder.
 Mr. Clark worked on the Sass Hotel and helped with the construction of Gulf High School.
 At age 30 he married Mary Celia Nicks.
 They had a daughter, Mary (1907-2004).
 After his first wife died, he married Susan M. Page (1886-1958), who was born in Poyntelle, Pa., and who served on Port Richey’s first elected city council.
+(She was not on the original city council, which was named in the charter and not elected.)
 The children from this marriage included four sons:

 VICTOR MALCOLM CLARK SR. (1889-1951) was elected Mayor of Port Richey in December 1925.
 He was the first elected Mayor, although an earlier Mayor, named in the original city charter, served briefly.
 Clark was named to the city council in the original charter.
 He was also the city surveyor for Port Richey.
 He was born in Port Richey on Aug.
 26, 1889, and died on Jan.
 12, 1951.
 He is believed to be the first child born in Port Richey.
 He married Lonnie Lee Nicks (1889-1930).
 Children: